 If the idea of leaving your precious head of hair in the hands of a non-English speaking barber really does give you the heebie-jeebies, then you might find that a generous pre-intake of alcohol will help alleviate your concerns.
 And of course everybody speaks better Spanish when they’re drunk.
 That’s just science.

-Have you ever had a haircut in Spain or any other part of the non-English speaking world and experienced disastrous consequences?
+Have you ever had a haircut in Spain or some other foreign land and experienced disastrous consequences?
 Or do you have any other tips?
 Let’s hear about it!